charlieperson/cake_dev_test/README.md

 price = co.total
 ```

-Implement a checkout system that fullfills these requirements.
+Implement a checkout system that fulfills these requirements.

 ```
 Test data